Ashok0/EnderalVREssentials/README.md

 ## Preamble
 This guide describes how to configure Skyrim VR to play Enderal: Forgotten Stories SE in VR using Wabbajack.
 Note that the ONLY game you need installed on Steam is Skyrim VR.
 The new Steam edition of Enderal SE is for flatscreen gaming only.
 While VR cannot be added to the Steam edition of Enderal SE, Skyrim VR can be "modded" to successfully load Enderal SE in VR!

 Wabbajack simplifies the process of downloading all the required Skyrim VR mods and patches necessary to play Enderal SE in VR to a single click.
 This guide uses a lightweight modlist designed to deliver an optimal VR experience with minimal performance loss.
 This modlist was optimized for Virtual Desktop and should perform extremely well when playing the game wirelessly.
-Special thanks to the Enderal SE modding team and sasa2727 for the VR patch which makes this guide possible!
+Special thanks to the Enderal SE modding team and sasa2727 for the VR patch which made this guide possible!

 ## System Requirements
 Minimum: